Configuring Mobility with AOS-8 Level 3 v20.21 (CAM L3)

 M02: MM L2 vs. L3 Redundancy

-- Task 1: MM base configuration
+- Task 1: MCR base configuration

 - Task 2: Global License Pool

-- Lab Section 2: Mobility Master Redundancy
+- Lab Section 2: Mobility Conductor Redundancy

 - Task 1: VRRP